-Children are Ready to Learn and Succeed: School readiness services for young children ages birth to five should be designed to foster a nurturing, safe and healthy environment for children and respects family cultural values.
-In addition, quality early learning must also promote caregiver involvement and professional development for early care educators.
-Later school success works best in collaboration with teachers, administrators, and parents to provide support consistent with grade level benchmarks.
+Children are Ready to Learn and Succeed: School readiness services for young children should be designed in a way that foster a nurturing, safe and healthy environment for children and respects a family's cultural values.
+In addition, quality early learning must also promote early caregiver involvement and professional development for early care educators.

+School success works best in collaboration with teachers, administrators, and parents to provide support consistent with developmental or grade level benchmarks.
+Successful services provide positive role modeling and motivates students to learn in safe environments.

-Family Support: Support for the whole family is essential for strengthening stability and overall well-being.
-Family Support plays an important role in a young child's brain development because early experiences developed through positive relationships establish the foundation for secure attachments and future physical, cognitive, social, and emotional health.
+Family Support: Support for the whole family is essential for developing informal supports, stability and overall well-being.
+Family Support plays an important role in a young child's brain development because early experiences develop through positive relationships which establishes the foundation for secure attachments and future physical, cognitive and social-emotional health.